Benito Cereno: Plot summary

-When the American steps into The Rover and takes off, "Don Benito sprang over the bulwarks, falling at the feet of Captain Delano."
-Three Spanish sailors dive after him along with Babo, who is holding a dagger and accompanied by a dark avalanche of slaves.
+When the American steps into the dinghy and takes off, Don Benito jumps into the boat, falling at the feet of Captain Delano.
+Three Spanish sailors dive after him along with Babo, who is holding a dagger.
 Delano fears Babo wants to attack him, but he loses the dagger when he falls into the boat.
-With a second dagger, Babo continues his attack.
-His purpose is now revealed: "[It was] not Captain Delano, but Don Benito, [whom] the black, leaping into the boat, had intended to stab."
+With a second dagger, Babo attempts to stab Don Benito.
 Delano’s men prevent him from achieving his purpose.
-Delano, "now with the scales dropped from his eyes," realizes that a slave revolt has been going on aboard the San Dominick.
-He sees the remaining sailors taking flight into the masts to escape the "flourishing hatchets and knives" of the blacks who are after them.
+Delano finally realizes that a slave revolt has been going on aboard the San Dominick.
+The remaining sailors taking flight into the masts to escape the blacks who are after them.
 The canvas falls off the ship's figurehead, revealing the strung-up skeleton of Alexandro Aranda.
-Delano secures Babo; Delano's men, under command of his chief mate, attack the Spanish ship to claim booty by defeating the revolting slaves.
+Delano secures Babo; Delano's men attack the Spanish ship to claim booty by defeating the revolting slaves.

 Eventually, legal depositions taken at Lima explain the matter.
-Instead of storm and epidemics, a bloody slave revolt under Babo’s command causes mortalities among the crew, including Aranda.
-As Delano approaches, the revolting slaves set up the delusion that the surviving whites are still in charge.
+Instead of storm and epidemics, a bloody slave revolt under Babo’s command caused the mortalities among the crew, including Aranda.
+As Delano approached, the revolting slaves set up the illusion that the surviving whites are still in charge.
 Delano asks the sad Benito: "’you are saved; what has cast such a shadow upon you?'"
-To which Cereno replies: "’The negro.’"
+To which Cereno replies: "The negro."

-Some months after the trial, Babo is executed never having said a word to defend himself: his body is burned but his head is "fixed on a pole in the Plaza, [meeting], unabashed, the gaze of the whites."
+Some months after the trial, Babo is executed never having said a word to defend himself.
+His body is burned but his head is fixed on a pole in the Plaza.
 Babo's head looks in the direction of St. Bartholomew’s church, where "the recovered bones of Aranda" lay, and further across the bridge "towards the monastery on Mount Agonia without: where, three months after being dismissed by the court, Benito Cereno, borne on the bier, did, indeed, follow his leader."